What is a burner?

-Yes, but daily stretching exercises can help prevent burners.
-Tilt your head up, down, left and right.
+- Stretch your neck muscles before any physical activity.
+Tilt your head up, down, left, and right.
 Turn your head left and right to look over your shoulders.
 Hold each stretch for 20 seconds.
-If you play football, wear extra neck protection.

 Burners usually get better on their own.
 Most burners only last a few minutes.
 Others take several days or weeks to heal.
 If yours continues to hurt, you can apply ice and take anti-inflammatory medicines such as ibuprofen (one brand: Advil) or naproxen (one brand: Aleve).
 If your burner lasts more than a few weeks, see your doctor.
 You may have a test called an electromyogram (EMG).
 This test can show that you have a burner and give an idea about how long it will last.
 You may need physical therapy to stretch and strengthen your muscles.
 Your doctor also may recommend an arm sling or shoulder brace for comfort.
 This will depend on the extent of your injury.

 If you have pain, numbness, or tingling, you shouldn’t go back to the activity that caused the burner.
 Refrain from playing if you can’t move your neck in all directions or if your strength is not back to normal.
 You need to let the nerves completely heal.
 If you don’t, you increase the chances that you will injure yourself again.
-You must be able to play your sport without problems from the injury.
+You must be able to play your sport without any lingering problems from the injury.